temporalio/documentation/docs/php-workflows.md

 The only required Workflow options parameter is the name of a [Task Queue](/docs/php-task-queues).
 Read the [Task Queues concept page](/docs/php-task-queues) for a better overview.

-Essentially a Task Queue is the mechanism by which any given Worker knows which piece of code to execute next.
+Essentially, a Task Queue is a mechanism where any given Worker knows which piece of code to execute next.
-A Workflow can only use one Task Queue, just as a Worker can only subscribe to a single Task Queue, and the from a developer's perspective it is named and managed as a simple string value.
+A Workflow can only use one Task Queue, just as a Worker can only subscribe to a single Task Queue.
+From a developer's perspective, it is named and managed as a simple string value.

 ### Workflow Id